orasanen/ALICE/README.md

 ### Error #1
 Traceback (most recent call last):
-  File "/Users/rasaneno/Documents/koodit/dists/ALICE/SylNet/run_SylNet.py", line 99, in <module>
+  File "<yourpath>/ALICE/SylNet/run_SylNet.py", line 99, in <module>
     y = y/max(abs(y))
 ValueError: The truth value of an array with more than one element is ambiguous.
 Use a.any() or a.all()

 ### Solution #1

-The input speech waveform is likely not mono channel.
+The input speech signal is likely to be stereo.
 Convert to mono before processing.

 REFERENCES